ezmiller/Topspin-HTML-E4M/README.md

 If the GPL suits your project better you are also free to use the plugin under that license.

 You don't have to do anything special to choose one license or the other and you don't have to notify anyone which license you are using.
-You are free to use the Topspin HTML E4M in commercial projects
+You are free to use the Topspin HTML E4M in commercial projects.

 ---